tijjjy/tijjjy.me/_posts/2023-01-22-Self-Host-Tailscale-Derp-Server.md

 Go ahead and click on the "Generate auth key...", it will open up a prompt for additional key options, just leave all defaults and click on the blue button at the bottom "Generate Key".

-Copy and note the outputted key somewhere safe, we will use it in in the next few steps.
+Copy and note the outputted key somewhere safe, we will use it in the next few steps.

 # Cloning Repo and Setting up the DERP config
 Great, now we have an updated server with all the requirements installed.
 Lets go ahead and clone the repository containing the files for the DERP container.